 Contacting Your Legislator

-Contacting your legislator is a great way to impact the legislative process and get involved in local government.
-A call or email can help hold legislators accountable and push them to consider the opinions of their constituents, especially in a small and tightly-knit state such as Maine.
+A call or email can help hold legislators accountable and push them to consider the opinions of their constituents, especially in a small and tightly-knit state like Maine.

-- Introduce yourself, say where you’re from, and make it clear that you are a constituent
+- Introduce yourself, say where you’re from, make it clear that you are a constituent.

-- If addressing a bill, have the name and number ready
+- If addressing a specific bill, reference the bill name and number.